chelle-c/driver-dispatch/README.md

 #### Issues with UI Components and Icons libraries

-- Components libraries are usually a good way to get an app up and running, but if I had more time, I would have created something more custom (using either plain CSS with SASS, or TailwindCSS).
+- Components libraries are usually a good way to get an app up and running, but they can be a struggle to work with (especially if library has a lot of added functionality).

 - Mantine is a UI library that I was not entirely familiar with, so there were some hurdles I encountered when I started trying to tie everything together.
 Some CSS styles were added inline or through custom classes.